-9.7.
-Use of the B2B Browser Application as a Contingency Solution

-(a) During a contingency event, a Participant must use reasonable endeavours to raise any urgent Messages via the B2B Browser Application.
+9.7 Use of the B2B browser application as a contingency solution a.
+During a contingency event, a Participant must use reasonable endeavours to raise any urgent Messages via the B2B Browser Application.
 Participants may also utilise the B2B Browser Application for other Transactions as appropriate.

-9.8.
-Use of Email as a Contingency Solution
+9.8 Use of Email as a Contingency Solution

-- (a) Participants may use email during a contingency event provided that emails are only used where the B2B Browser Application is unavailable. - (b) Any Participant moving to the usage of email as a contingency solution must notify all affected Participants. - (c) Participants must ensure that aseXML Transactions are sent as compressed attachments to an email Message. - (d) Participants must ensure that any email Message sent pursuant to and in accordance with clause 9.8 is sent to the appropriate email address specified in the NEM Retail Operations Contacts List (ROCL). - (e) Participants must ensure that only one attachment is sent per email. - (f) Participants must ensure that the subject line of the email contains the file name of the attached Message, in accordance with paragraph 5.4.5 of this Procedure. - (g) Any Business Document sent by email does not require a Business Receipt.
+- a.
+Participants may use email during a contingency event provided that emails are only used where the B2B Browser Application is unavailable. - b.
+Any Participant moving to the usage of email as a contingency solution must notify all affected Participants. - c.
+Participants must ensure that aseXML Transactions are sent as compressed attachments to an email Message. - d.
+Participants must ensure that any email Message sent pursuant to and in accordance with clause 9.8 is sent to the appropriate email address specified. - e.
+Participants must ensure that only one attachment is sent per email. - f.
+Participants must ensure that the subject line of the email contains the file name of the attached Message, in accordance with paragraph 5.4.5 of this Procedure. - g.
+Any Business Document sent by email does not require a Business Receipt.
 A Participant may provide an email equivalent of a receipt or an acceptance/rejection.

-9.9.
-Use of Telephone and Fax
+9.9 Use of Telephone and Fax

-(a) The use of phone or fax as part of the process is detailed in the relevant B2B Procedure.
+a.
+The use of phone or fax as part of the process is detailed in the relevant B2B Procedure.

-9.10.
-Notification and Activation Requirements
+9.10 Notification and Activation Requirements

-9.10.1.
-General requirements
+9.10.1 General requirements

-- (a) Activation of contingency arrangements specific to Participants is at that Participant's discretion, provided the required failover timeframes are achieved: - (i) A Participant affected by a contingency event must contact other Participants as necessary to address any operational issues associated with the outage; - (ii) A Participant affected by a contingency event must advise other Participants of the resumption of normal processes as soon as practicable after these have resumed; and - (iii) Notification to the affected Participants will be by the mechanism to be agreed and published by AEMO.
+- a.
+Activation of contingency arrangements specific to Participants is at that Participant's discretion, provided the required failover timeframes are achieved: - i.
+A Participant affected by a contingency event must contact other Participants as necessary to address any operational issues associated with the outage; - ii.
+A Participant affected by a contingency event must advise other Participants of the resumption of normal processes as soon as practicable after these have resumed; and - iii.
+Notification to the affected Participants will be by the mechanism to be agreed and published by AEMO.

-9.10.2.
-Customer and Site Details Notification
+9.10.2 Customer and Site Details Notification

-- (a) In the case of Transactions included in the B2B Procedure Customer and Site Details Notification Process, a Participant affected by a contingency event must: - Advise other Participants of system problems within 24 hours of becoming aware of the problem.
+- a.
+In the case of Transactions included in the B2B Procedure Customer and Site Details Notification Process, a Participant affected by a contingency event must: - i.
+Advise other Participants of system problems within 24 hours of becoming aware of the problem.
 Notification will be by email to the nominated addresses of affected Participants.

-9.10.3.
-Service Orders
+9.10.3 Service Orders

-- (a) In the case of Transactions included in the B2B Procedure Service Order Process, a Participant affected by a contingency event must: - (i) Advise other Participants of system problems within 2 hours of becoming aware of the problem; and - (ii) Provide at least twice daily updates to other Participants via the industry agreed notification process.
+- a.
+In the case of Transactions included in the B2B Procedure Service Order Process, a Participant affected by a contingency event must: - i.
+Advise other Participants of system problems within 2 hours of becoming aware of the problem; and - ii.
+Provide at least twice daily updates to other Participants via the industry agreed notification process.

-9.10.4.
-Meter Data
+9.10.4 Meter Data

-- (a) In the case of Transactions included in the B2B Procedure Meter Data Process, a Participant affected by a contingency event must: - Advise other Participants of system problems within 24 hours of becoming aware of the problem.
-Notification will be by email to the nominated addresses of affected Participants; and - (ii) Provide daily updates to other Participants via the notification process.
+- a.
+In the case of Transactions included in the B2B Procedure Meter Data Process, a Participant affected by a contingency event must: - i.
+Advise other Participants of system problems within 24 hours of becoming aware of the problem.
+Notification will be by email to the nominated addresses of affected Participants; and - ii.
+Provide daily updates to other Participants via the notification process.

-9.10.5.
-One Way Notification
+9.10.5 One Way Notification

-- (a) In the case of transactions included in the B2B Procedure One Way Notification Process, a participant affected by a contingency event must: - Advise other Participants of system problems within 24 hours of becoming aware of the problem.
-Notification will be by email to the nominated addresses of affected Participants; and - (ii) Provide daily updates to other Participants via the notification process.
+- a.
+In the case of transactions included in the B2B Procedure One Way Notification Process, a participant affected by a contingency event must: - i.
+Advise other Participants of system problems within 24 hours of becoming aware of the problem.
+Notification will be by email to the nominated addresses of affected Participants; and - ii.
+Provide daily updates to other Participants via the notification process.

-9.11.
-Prioritisation of Transactions
+9.11 Prioritisation of Transactions